-The global identifier should be attached to the valve end of the cylinder near the nameplate.
+The global identifier should be part of the nameplate for new manufactured cylinders or attached to the valve end of the cylinder near the nameplate.
 The preferred location is centered below the nameplate.
 It should be welded to enable IAEA authentication.
 Welding the global identifier to the face of the cylinder must be done in accordance with ANSI and ISO standard and in accordance with qualified inspector.
-Some countries may require an R-stamp, please verify with the jurisdictional/inspection authority prior to welding on the head of the cylinder.
+It should be noted that some countries may require an R-stamp, when welding the global identifier to an existing cylinder, please verify with the jurisdictional/inspection authority prior to welding on the head of the cylinder.